Bad Girls (TV series): Proposed remake

-HBO is developing a U.S. remake, with the same characters and same storylines.
-Shed Productions has been involved in talks since as early as 2002 regarding a US version of Bad Girls.
+HBO was developing a U.S. remake, with the same characters and same storylines.
+Shed Productions had been involved in talks since as early as 2002 regarding a US version of Bad Girls.
 In 2006 it was announced that FX would be bringing an American version of Bad Girls to US screens, but Shed subsequently vetoed FX's original pilot script after the show was given a "really gritty and unpleasant" feel like that of Oz.

 In 2008, Eileen Gallagher, CEO of Shed Productions' parent company Shed Media, announced that HBO bought the rights to the show from FX.
-HBO's version of Bad Girls is being developed with creative input from Six Feet Under writer Alan Ball, and it will be written by Nancy Oliver and Raelle Tucker.
-According to Gallagher, the HBO team will be sticking very closely to the characters and story lines from the original show.
+HBO's version of Bad Girls was being developed with creative input from Six Feet Under writer Alan Ball, and was to be written by Nancy Oliver and Raelle Tucker.
+According to Gallagher, the HBO team intended to stick very closely to the characters and storylines from the original show.

 In February 2012, it was confirmed that NBC would be developing an American remake version of Bad Girls, but the network eventually passed on the series after confirming its lineup for the 2012–2013 season in May 2012.
 In October 2012 it was reported that the adaptation would be redeveloped, but no news beyond that was ever reported and the show never came to fruition.